Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 Can free radicals be measured?

-Indirectly: Biomarkers such as 8-OHdG (DNA oxidation), malondialdehyde (lipid peroxidation), or carbonyl proteins are measured in research studies.
-In practice, clinical signs (skin aging, inflammatory signs) serve as an indicator.
+Indirectly: biomarkers like 8-OHdG (DNA oxidation), malondialdehyde (lipid peroxidation), or carbonyl proteins are measured in research studies.
+In practice, clinical signs (skin aging, inflammatory signs) serve as indicators.

 Is anti-pollution skincare useful?